Eric N. Vitaliano

 Eric Nicholas Vitaliano (born February 27, 1948) is a senior United States district judge of the United States District Court for the Eastern District of New York.

-Vitaliano was nominated by President George W. Bush on October 6, 2005, to a seat vacated by Arthur D. Spatt.
+Vitaliano was nominated by President George W. Bush on October 6, 2005, to a seat vacated by Arthur Spatt.
 He was confirmed by the United States Senate on December 21, 2005, and received commission on January 19, 2006.

 Vitaliano suffers from glaucoma and is legally blind.

-Personal life
+Early life

 Vitaliano was born in West New Brighton, Staten Island on February 27, 1948, and attended St. Peter's Boys High School.
 While at college he became a member of the Bronx Young Democrats of America.

-Education and Career
+Education and career

-Vitaliano received a Bachelor's degree from Fordham College in 1968 and a Juris Doctor from the New York University School of Law in 1971.
+Vitaliano received a Bachelor of Arts from Fordham College in 1968 and a Juris Doctor from the New York University School of Law in 1971.
 After law school, Vitaliano clerked for United States District Judge Mark A. Constantino of the Eastern District of New York, and worked for seven years for the Manhattan law firm of Simpson Thacher & Bartlett.
 From 1979 to 1981 he served as Chief of Staff to Congressman John M. Murphy.

 He was a member of the New York State Assembly from 1983 to 2001, sitting in the 185th, 186th, 187th, 188th, 189th, 190th, 191st, 192nd, 193rd and 194th New York State Legislatures.
-In 1997, he ran for Congress in 13th District, but was defeated by Republican Vito Fossella.
+In a 1997 special election, he ran for Congress in 13th District, but was defeated by Republican Vito Fossella.
 In November 2001, Vitaliano was elected to the New York City Civil Court.

-Political Causes
+New York State assembly

 As a member of the New York State Assembly, Vitaliano supported many political causes throughout his career.
 He supported the closure of the Fresh Kills Landfill and lobbied for the order of consent from the New York State Department of Environmental Conservation that was required to begin the closure process.
 In 1996, he shaped the bill whose successful passage of legislation eventually enabled the landfill to close in 2001.
-In addition to this, Vitaliano also served as the senior New York City member of the Legislative Commission on Solid Waste Management and served as Vice-Chairman of the Joint Legislative Commission on Toxic Substances and Hazardous Wastes.
+In addition to this, Vitaliano also served as the senior New York City member of the Legislative Commission on Solid Waste Management and served as vice-chairman of the Joint Legislative Commission on Toxic Substances and Hazardous Wastes.

 Vitaliano was also supported an increase of public transportation on Staten Island.
 He frequently lobbied to ensure satisfactory express bus service from the Metropolitan Transportation Authority from the Island to New York City.
 He also supported the one-way toll for the Verrazzano-Narrows Bridge, which eventually was enacted on a federal level.

 Run for Congress

 In 1997, after fourteen years in the State Assembly, Vitaliano decided to run for Congress.
 A climax of his campaign was the day President Bill Clinton came to Staten Island in support of his candidacy.
-His attempt was unsuccessful and he lost to his Republican opponent, Vito Fossella.
+His attempt was unsuccessful and he lost to his Republican opponent, New York City Councilman Vito Fossella.